What’s the EASIEST way to bid interior painting?

 Don’t just put down what you are going to do and a price at the bottom.
 Be specific, however, you don’t have to put what each thing cost if you don’t want to do it.
 But be specific as to what you are going to present to the homeowner.

-Stay tuned for some more of our videos!
+Stay tuned for some more of our videos and blog posts by downloading the DYB App today!